STORIES

 “Education was my ticket out.”

 My history teachers saw something in me.
 They pulled me to the side.
-They said, “There’s something brighter in you.
-You’re smarter than this.”
+The said there’s something brighter in you.
+You’re smarter than this.
 I wanted a different path, and that path was school for me.
 Education was my ticket out.

 Those teachers inspired me to go to school.
 I decided to go to Eastern.
 As a first-generation college student, I knew I had to go to school, I had to make a change.